Montgomery goes 6 strong innings, Yankees beat Rays 3-1 - WHIZ News

 UP NEXT

 Yankees ace Gerrit Cole (4-1, 1.61 ERA) will start Wednesday night’s game.
-The Rays have not announced their starter.
+The Rays will use RHP Collin McHugh (0-1) as an opener.
 Cole is 3-0 in four postseason starts against Tampa Bay but is 0-4 over eight regular-season appearances.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports